Rondebosch Boys' High School: Memorial Hall

 The Rondebosch Boys' High School Memorial Hall was built to honour the Rondebosch Old Boys who died in World War I and World War II.
-The hall was built after WWII and can comfortably accommodate 950 seated people.
-The Memorial Hall has recently undergone construction, adding a 3rd gallery to the hall to accommodate more people.
+The hall was built after WWII and was expanded in 2017 with the addition of a second gallery to increase the accommodation from 740 to 900 people.

 Old Boys' Union

 The Rondebosch Old Boys' Union was established in 1909 to support the Rondebosch boys and staff and to help Old Boys maintain links with the school and with each other.
-Over the last century the Old Boys’ Union has assumed a greater role in raising funds for the benefit of both the Prep and High schools and providing other support.
+The Old Boys' Union also raises funds for the benefit of both the Prep and High schools and provides other support.

-Rondebosch has one of the strongest and oldest Old Boys' unions in South Africa and it has been growing exponentially ever since it was first started in 1909.
 On 13 March 1913 the first official Founders' Day was commemorated by a cricket match between Old Boys and school boys.
 This tradition is still continued today with the addition of various other sports matches as well.

 Academics

-Of the 158 final-year students who wrote the Western Cape Education Department exams in 2013, 46 passed at a Bachelor (Degree) level.
-The class achieved a 56% pass rate.
+Of the 158 final-year students who wrote the Western Cape Education Department exams in 2013, 146 passed at a Bachelor (Degree) level.
+The class achieved a 100% pass rate.